Surnames – Letters A – I

 Surnames of my direct ancestors.

-Ackrenden – married Belding.
+Ackrenden – Margaret Ackrenden married Richard Belden (Belding/Baildon).
 They were from Kippax, West Yorkshire, England and settled in Colonial Wethersfield, Hartford County, Connecticut.

 Location of Lowlands vs. Highlands of Scotland.
 Image from HOMEORIGINS.